Periodontal Plastic Surgery Procedures

 Aesthetic Crown Lengthening for Gummy Smile or Uneven Gum Line

-Do you feel your teeth look too short and your smile is too gummy or your gums cover too much of some teeth while leaving the others the right length?
+Do you feel your teeth look too short and your smile is too gummy or do your gums cover too much of some teeth while leaving the others the right length?
 If so, dental crown lengthening might be the solution for you.
-During this procedure, excess gum tissue is removed to expose more of the crown of the tooth.
+During this procedure, the excess gum tissue is removed to expose more of the crown of the tooth.
 Then your gumline is sculpted to give your new smile just the right look.
 Although your teeth appear short, they may actually be the proper length.
 The teeth may be covered with too much gum tissue.
 We can correct this by performing the periodontal plastic surgery procedure, crown lengthening.
 During this procedure, excess gum and bone tissue are reshaped to expose more of the natural tooth.
 This can be done to more than one tooth, to even your gum line, and to create a beautiful smile.

 Gum Grafting for Long Teeth/Exposed Roots